Introducing camdl: engineering rigor for stochastic compartmental modeling

 }

-}Time-varying covariates, UK school-term forcing, overdispersed environmental noise on the force of infection, a once-per-year cohort pulse, and the He et al. heteroscedastic observation likelihood — all declarative, all compiler-checked.
-The full 138 lines of camdl (78 of actual code) build a model that pomp’s reference implementation expresses in 238 lines of mixed R, C Csnippet, and shell-wrapper glue — most of it plumbing rather than science:
+}This model has it all: time-varying covariates, UK school-term forcing, overdispersed environmental noise on the force of infection, a once-per-year cohort pulse, and the He et al. heteroscedastic observation likelihood.
+All of these model features are encoded using features of the camdl language; all are declarative, all compiler-checked.
+The full 138 lines of camdl (only 78 lines of actual code; the rest is for human-readability) build a model that pomp’s reference implementation expresses in 238 lines of mixed R, C Csnippet, and shell-wrapper glue, most of which is plumbing rather than science:

 Stratification is a compiler pass

-compiler expands the base model into the full cartesian product before
+directive, and the compiler expands the base model into the full Cartesian

 dimensions { age = [child, adult] }